jie123108/lua-resty-bloomd/README.md

 Name
 ====

-lua-resty-bloomd -  Is a ngx_lua client library to interface with bloomd servers(https://github.com/armon/bloomd)
+lua-resty-bloomd -  Is a client library based on ngx_lua to interface with bloomd servers(https://github.com/armon/bloomd)

 Table of Contents
 =================